 Translating using Weblate¶

-- Projects accepts direct translations
+- The project accepts direct translations

-There are also some options for translation project visibility:
+Options for translation project visibility:

-- It can be publicly visible and anybody can contribute
+- Publicly visible and anybody can contribute

 - Navigates to first translation in current search.